> Tim Hart & Maddy Prior > Songs > Captain Wedderburn’s Courtship

 Gale Huntington: Sam Henry’s Songs of the People Alexander Keith: Last Leaves of Traditional Ballads and Ballad Airs John Ord Bothy Songs and Ballads Stephen Sedley: The Seeds of Love

-Willie Mathieson of Turriff, Aberdeenshire, sang The Laird o Roslin’s daughter to Alan Lomax on 17 July 1951.
+Willie Mathieson of Turriff, Aberdeenshire, sang The Laird o Roslin’s Daughter to Alan Lomax on 17 July 1951.
 This recording was included in 2011 on the Drag City anthology of Scottish recordings by Alan Lomax, Whaur the Pig Gaed on the Spree.
+Alasdair Roberts and Nathan Salsburg noted:

 Ewan MacColl sang Captain Wedderburn’s Courtship in 1956 on his and A.L.
 Lloyd’s anthology The English and Scottish Popular Ballads (The Child Ballads) Volume IV.
 As most of his songs on this series, it was included in 2009 on his double CD Ballads: Murder·Intrigue·Love·Discord.
-Editor Kenneth G. Goldstein wrote in the album’s booklet:
+Ewan MacColl also sang Captain Wedderburn’s Courtship in 1964 on his Folkways album The English and Scottish Popular Ballads: Vol. 3.
+Editor Kenneth G. Goldstein noted in the first album’s booklet:

 Riddles and riddling songs have long been popular in the folklore of the world’s peoples.
 It is probable that the riddle portion of this ballad existed independently in tradition some time before Captain Wedderburn’s Courtship came into being.
 The meter and form of the ballad suggest a late composition (probably no earlier than the middle of the 17th century), while the riddles have been found in manuscripts dating from the 14th and 15th centuries.